-Every drug on the plan's "Drug List" is in one of five cost-sharing tiers.
+Every drug on the plan's Drug List is in one of five cost-sharing tiers.
 In general, the higher the cost-sharing tier number, the higher your cost for the drug:

 - Tier 1 Preferred Generics (lowest tier)

 - Tier 2 Generics

-- Tier 3 Preferred Brand
+- Tier 3 Preferred Brand (Some generics may be included in this tier.)

 - Tier 4 Non-Preferred Drug

 - Tier 5 Specialty (highest tier)

 - Tier 3: You pay \$35 per month supply of each covered insulin product on this tier.

 - Tier 4: You pay \$35 per month supply of each covered insulin product on this tier.

-To find out which cost-sharing tier your drug is in, look it up in the plan's "Drug List."
+To find out which cost-sharing tier your drug is in, look it up in the plan's Drug List.